pagkly/Zed/Investopedia3/What Is a Lock-Up Period.md

 What Is a Lock-Up Period?
 ## What is a Lock-Up Period?

 A lock-up period is a window of time when investors are not allowed to redeem or sell shares of a particular investment.
-There are two main uses for lock-up periods, those for [hedge funds](https://www.investopedia.com/terms/h/hedgefund.asp) and those for start-ups/IPO’s.
+There are two main uses for lock-up periods, those for [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp) and those for start-ups/IPO’s.

 For hedge funds, the lock-up period is intended to give the hedge fund manager time to exit investments that may be illiquid or otherwise unbalance their portfolio of investments too rapidly.
 Hedge fund lock-ups are typically 30-90 days, giving the hedge fund manager time to exit investments without driving prices against their overall portfolio.

-For start-ups, or companies looking to go public through an [IPO](https://www.investopedia.com/terms/i/ipo.asp), lock-periods help show that company leadership remains intact and that the business model remains on solid footing.
+For start-ups, or companies looking to go public through an [[IPO]](https://www.investopedia.com/terms/i/ipo.asp), lock-periods help show that company leadership remains intact and that the business model remains on solid footing.
 It also allows the IPO issuer to retain more cash for continuing growth.

 ## How a Lock-Up Period Works